top of page

 My Inspiration

-I got the inspiration for this book by listening to the cardinals in the trees near our home.
+I got the inspiration for this book by listening to the cardinals in our backyard and on walks.
 Now, everyone in my family knows that a walk with me means stopping to find and listen to every bird we hear!

 Educational Connections

-The book's back matter includes Fun Facts and an Activity.
+The book's back matter includes Fun Facts About Bird Sounds and an Activity.

 Interviews